Qualification Profile

 • Create a solution for a given problem by applying appropriate research methods, instruments and tools, and organise, monitor, and evaluate results within their specialisation, while

-– understanding and applying required methods to conduct research,
+– collecting relevant information and literature, understanding and applying required methods to conduct research;

-– reflecting critically on own and literature research work, and adjusting and suggesting improvement of the analysis.
+– reflecting critically on own and literature research work, and adjusting and suggesting improvement of the analysis;

 • Adapt and apply their knowledge to different working and cultural environments.

-• Demonstrate learning and organisational skills to continue to study in a manner that may be largely self-directed or autonomous.
+• Demonstrate the learning and organisational skills to continue to study in a manner that may be largely self-directed or autonomous.

 • Operate in an international context in both content and social-cultural aspects, both independently and in a team.